rturnq/solid-router/README.md

 ```
 ### `<Route>`
 Provides both control flow based on the path definition and the router's current location as well as access for descendants to path parameters and a base to resolve relative paths against.
 Routes build up a tree where each route's path is joined with its parent's path and path parameters.
-When defining your routes make sure you define the path relative to the parent.
+Routes starting with a '/' will be relative to the router's base path, otherwise they will be relative to their parent route.

 ```typescript
 interface RouteProps {